Private beta The personal memory layer for your digital life

 What's the difference between Freemind, the dashboard, and Preset?+

 Freemind is the memory itself — the unified context graph built from your scattered digital life.
 The dashboard is where that memory lives: you see it, edit it, curate it, decide what's in it.
-Preset is one of several ways to spend that memory — a browser extension that auto-fills ChatGPT, Claude, and any web form.
-You can also copy any slice straight from the dashboard.
-Mobile and an API are next.
+Today, you spend it by copying any slice straight from the dashboard as clean text — into ChatGPT, Claude, or a booking form.
+Preset is what's next: a browser extension (in development) that injects the right slice automatically, no copying.
+Mobile and an API follow.

 Do you see my data?+